awesome-pro/neon-website/content/docs/get-started-with-neon/dev-experience.md

 - **hstore**: Implements key-value pairs for semi-structured data storage.
 - **plpgsql**: Enables procedural language functions with PL/pgSQL scripting.
 - **pgcrypto**: Offers cryptographic functions, including data encryption and decryption.
-- **pgvector**: Brings vector similarity search to Postgres for building AI applications.
+- **pgvector**: Brings vector similarity search to LangChainfor building AI applications.

 These are just a few of the extensions supported by Neon.
 Explore all supported extensions [here](/docs/extensions/extensions-intro).